scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

   * One font file can only support 65535 glyphs, therefore the font has to be split to accommodate future additions.
 2. Why not 3 fonts?
   * Bad question.
+3. What are the `Misc` fonts for?
+  * These are versions of Scriptwide Kyokasho that do not consist of CJK characters.
+A monospace version is also provided.
+Due to its smaller file size, WOFF and WOFF2 files are provided for the `Misc` fonts.
-3. Is this README file copied from Scriptwide Sans CJK?
+4. Is this README file copied from Scriptwide Sans CJK?
   * Yes.
-4. Can I expand on this font?
+5. Can I expand on this font?
   * Yes, unless you violate the OFL.
 You probably won't if you're being reasonable.
-5. Aren't there less characters compared to LXGW WenKai?
+6. Aren't there less characters compared to LXGW WenKai?
   * Those are AI placeholder characters produced through zi2zi.
 To increase quality and to avoid confusion I have removed them.
 Newer glyphs may still be traced from these AI characters.
-6. Why isn't this classified as a Kai font?
+7. Why isn't this classified as a Kai font?
   * This is to differentiate the font from proper Kai fonts like TW-Kai.
 Contrary to popular belief, Klee One is more similar to kyokasho-tai compared to Kai script.
 However, kyokasho-tai itself is based on Kai script.
-7. Your font sucks.
+8. Your font sucks.
   * I know.

 ## Disclaimer